 The children range in age from newborn to 18 years old.

 Yes.
-You may choose your case by reviewing a selection of children who are waiting for their GAL volunteer.
+You may choose your case by reviewing a selection of children who are waiting for their Guardian ad Litem volunteer.

 The monthly average is 10-15 hours.
 It depends on what’s happening with your case as to how much time you will spend.
 You will visit your child monthly, report observations and attend court hearings.
 All other advocating and investigating depends on the situation of the case you’ve selected.
 Your Child Advocate Manager (CAM) will assist you.